 Reading and writing: Patients are asked to write spontaneously and to read aloud.
 Reading comprehension, spelling, and writing in response to dictation are assessed.

-Formal neuropsychologic testing by a neuropsychologist or speech and language therapist may detect finer levels of dysfunction and assist in planning treatment and assessing potential for recovery.
+Formal neuropsychologic testing Diagnosis The cerebrum is divided by a longitudinal fissure into 2 hemispheres, each containing 6 discrete lobes: Frontal Parietal Temporal Occipital read more by a neuropsychologist or speech and language therapist may detect finer levels of dysfunction and assist in planning treatment and assessing potential for recovery.
 Various formal tests for diagnosing aphasia (eg, Boston Diagnostic Aphasia Examination, Western Aphasia Battery, Boston Naming Test, Token Test, Action Naming Test) are available.

 Recovery is influenced by the following:

-Children < 8 yr often regain language function after severe damage to either hemisphere.
-After that age, most recovery occurs within the first 3 mo, but improvement continues to a variable degree up to a year.
+Children < 8 years often regain language function after severe damage to either hemisphere.
+After that age, most recovery occurs within the first 3 months, but improvement continues to a variable degree up to a year.

 Treatment of certain lesions can be very effective (eg, corticosteroids if a mass lesion causes vasogenic edema).
 The effectiveness of treating aphasia itself is unclear, but most clinicians think that treatment by qualified speech therapists helps and that patients treated soon after onset improve the most.